agorelick/cancer_genomics_workshop/README.md

         -normal "N" \
         -O unfiltered.vcf

-# quick look at the output
+# quick look at the output (scroll with keyboard arrows; q to exit)
 less -RNS unfiltered.vcf
 ```
 1. What does a VCF file show?